 Wash and clean the cranberries.
 Place the sugars, orange juice, in a small pot and boil.
 Stir the mixture constantly until the sugar dissolves.
 Add cranberries and orange zest to the mixture and bring to a boil.
 Reduce the heat and simmer until the cranberries pop.
 This usually takes about 10 to 15 minutes.
 Serve over lamb.

-These are just a few great sauces you can serve with lamb.
+These are just a few great sauces to serve with lamb.
 They are all delicious with lamb cooked in any way.
+Which one is your favorite?

 Peter Richardson is a chef in training.
 He enjoys blogging where he gets to share his recipes and insights.
 For succulent lamb recipes, visit the link.